HomeArtists

 4 Feminist Paintings by Artemisia Gentileschi

-Known as the Queen of Baroque, Artemisia Gentileschi was a feminist painter of the Baroque Age.
+Known as the Queen of Baroque, Artemisia Gentileschi was a leading Italian feminist painter.

 artemisia gentileschi feminist paintings

-Artemisia Gentileschi was born on the 8th of July in 1593, in Rome, Italy, in an age synonymous with grandeur, richness, emotional exuberance, and vitality.
-Artemisia was the daughter of the painter Ozario Gentileschi and the first woman who was accepted to the Florentine Accademia delle Arti del Disegno.
-Her time was one of gender imbalance, sexual violence, myths of female inferiority, and the cultural silencing of women’s voices and achievements.
+Artemisia Gentileschi was born on July 8, 1593, in Rome, Italy, in an age synonymous with grandeur, richness, emotional exuberance, and vitality.
+Artemisia was the daughter of the painter Orazio Gentileschi and the first woman who was accepted to the Florentine Accademia delle Arti del Disegno.
+Her time was one of gender imbalance, violence, myths of female inferiority, and the cultural silencing of women’s voices and achievements.
 Artemisia, however, was artistically inclined and learned the trade from her father, becoming one of the greatest painters of the Baroque Age.

 artemisia gentileschi self portrait 1622